 Current Protein Intake Recommendations

 The Food and Nutrition Board of the Institute of Medicine recommends that healthy adults get a minimum of 0.8 grams of protein for every kilogram of body weight per day.
 This is equal to about 8 grams of protein for every 20 pounds of body weight.
-A protein intake at this level will help to keep the body from slowly breaking down other own tissues.
-See the chart below for the amount of protein in grams per day for adult men and women.
+A protein intake at this level will help to keep the body from slowly breaking down its own tissues.
+See the chart below for the recommended amount of protein in grams per day for adult men and women.

-Recommended Dietary Allowance (RDA) for Protein
+Recommended Dietary Allowance (RDA) for Protein1

 ||Grams of protein needed each day